LuksOracle/twitter-external-adapter/README.md

 (adapted from https://github.com/thodges-gh/CL-EA-Python-Template)

 This template receives a twitter_id, and returns a boolean checking whether tweet address == input address.
-Its future implementation will return the resulting address inside said twitter_id, and leave the check to the smart contract
+Its future implementation will return the resulting address inside said twitter_id, and leave the check to the smart contract.

+In this instance, we have also deployed the external adapter as a serverless function on AWS, endpoint at https://r47nbe0m7j.execute-api.us-west-2.amazonaws.com/default/twitter-EA-AWS.

 ## Configuration: